To install the Visual KPI Server and ensure that it operates as expected, you’ll need SQL Server with admin or better permissions enabled.

 - Open Microsoft SQL Server Management Studio client tools.

-- Expand Security and then expand Logins and make sure your login has sufficient rights for installing Visual KPI Server.
+- Expand Security and then expand Logins and make sure your account has sufficient rights for installing Visual KPI Server.

 - Click on your login and check Server Roles by clicking in the Login Properties panel that opens.

-- Make sure security admin or higher is checked.
+- Make sure security admin or higher is checked, or that you meet the requirement as specified above.

 Note: These are permissions needed to install and/or upgrade the Visual KPI Server.
 These permissions are not needed to administer the Visual KPI Designer.